flojoy-ai/docs/docs/nodes/instruments/serial/SERIAL_TIMESERIES/SERIAL_TIMESERIES.md

 ---
 sidebar_position: 2
-id: serial
+id: SERIAL_TIMESERIES
-title: Serial Example
+title: Serial Time Series Example
 ---

 In this page, we will go through an example of simple data aquisition from a serial device.
 This example will assume an Arduino is being used although any serial device should work.